blenheiminnovation/IoT/README.md

 - 5 M-M Cables
 - 5 F-M Cables

 To begin with you could start with a very basic circuit containing the Raspberry Pi Pico, LED, and 220 ohm resistor all plugged into the breadboard.
 You should then write the code to blink the LED on and off.
 Following this you can develop both the circuit and code further by adding in a button, which is then used as a condition in a selection statement with the code to toggle the LED nested in it.
-Further advancements are made by implemeting the ability for the LED to change its brightness, via the use of pulse-width modulation (PWM).
+Further advancements are made by implementing the ability for the LED to change its brightness, via the use of pulse-width modulation (PWM).
 Finally you could replace the button with an analogue joystick and use this to change the brightness of the LED based upon the X value of the joystick after an analogue to digital converter (ADC) had been applied to it.

 ### Light Dependant Resistor (LDR)/Photo-Resistor Process